Nanaimo Bar Recipe

 Tap Into Your Inner Canadian!

-Nanaimo Bars are a no bake treat named after Nanaimo, British Columbia on Vancouver Island.
-They have 3 layers that consist of a coconut crumb base, a butter icing middle layer, and a chocolate ganache top layer.
-They apparently can be made without coconut (but why, lol) and the icing can be flavored to things like peanut butter, mint, mocha, and more!
+Nanaimo Bars are a no-bake treat named after Nanaimo, British Columbia, which is on Vancouver Island.
+The bars have 3 layers that consist of a coconut crumb base, a butter icing middle layer, and a chocolate ganache top layer.
+They apparently can be made without coconut, though I love coconut, and the icing can be flavored with things like peanut butter, mint, mocha, and more!

-There is a little controversy where these bars come from, some have even said that they were once called London Fog bars, but to Canadians, especially on the west coast, these are a staple dessert!
+From what I read, there is a little controversy about where these bars come from, some have even said that they were once called London Fog bars, implying that they are from London, but to Canadians, especially on the west coast, these are a staple dessert!

 Anyway, the kids and I set out to make these and they were very easy, super rich, and incredibly addicting!